 This also meant that the Tokyo 2020 Olympic Official Hospitality programme would no longer be able to go ahead.

 STH was appointed as the exclusive official in-venue hospitality provider for the Tokyo 2020 Olympic Games after a competitive tender process that was concluded in late 2018.

 The rights give STH global exclusivity to design, manage and operate distinct official hospitality programmes for IOC sponsors, domestic sponsors, international federations and corporate and personal purchasers.

-The competition venues are spread into two themed areas: the “Heritage” and the “Tokyo Bay” zones.
-The “Heritage” zone includes some of the iconic sites used during the Tokyo 1964 Summer Games, while the “Tokyo Bay” zone symbolises the exciting future of the city and will showcase events such as canoe slalom, tennis and BMX.
+The competition venues were spread into two themed areas: the “Heritage” and the “Tokyo Bay” zones.
+The “Heritage” zone includes some of the iconic sites used during the Tokyo 1964 Summer Games, while the “Tokyo Bay” zone symbolises the exciting future of the city and showcased events such as canoe slalom, tennis and BMX.

 The two zones form an infinity symbol across Tokyo with the Athletes’ Village at the intersection.
 This was a symbol of unity, bringing together the heritage and future of Tokyo and a symbol of hope.
 The official Games motto was “United by Emotion”, which was more prevalent than ever in the Games this time.